manuparra/digital-transformation-smart-agriculture/use-case/README.md

 **Describe your use case**

 - Name: Include a short name and a long number that describes your use case well.
-For example: SMART4TOMATOES - Applying intelligent techniques for tomato production volume prediction.
+For example: *SMART4TOMATOES* - *Applying intelligent techniques for tomato production volume prediction*.

 - Description: Describe in more detail what your use case is about, including:
   - A Context (area, region, crop, ...)